mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge 1.md

 - changes in this version:
 	- none
 - version control
-    - this is version: 2
+    - this is version: 1
     - this is the current version: [[Bluesky Adoption Challenge]]
-    - here is the previous version: [[Bluesky Adoption Challenge 1]]
+    - here is the previous version: n/a